A Twig of

 Sir Henry de Pomeroy (1291-1327) (son), married Johanna de Moels, daughter of John de Moels, Baron Moels. and had five sons for whom they created a successive entail.
 Henry the heir, John, William, Nicholas and Thomas the fifth son.
 The daughter of Henry by his 2nd wife Elizabeth Courtenay was Elizabeth, who married Oliver Carminow of Cornwall.

-Henry took the title next his wife unnamed by Vivian but recently found mentioned in a record as Emmot.
+Henry took the title next his wife unnamed by Vivian but recently I found mentioned in a record with emntion of his wife as Emmot.
 They had 3 children John, Joanna who married Sir James Chudleigh and Margaret who married Adam Cole.

 Sir John de Pomeroy (1347-1416), married Johanna de Merton, daughter and co-heir of Richard de Merton and widow successively of Sir James Chudleigh (whose 1st wife had been his sister Johanna de Pomeroy) and John Bampfield of Poltimore, the marriage was without progeny.
 His heir was his nephew John Cole, son of his sister Margaret, and his neice Johanna Chudleigh (1376-1423), daughter of his sister Johanna, who married Thomas Pomeory son of Robert Pomeroy.